 Regardless of how you spend your time outdoors this winter, be sure to safely store your hearing aids in their case or a hearing aid dehumidifier.
 Searching for a missing hearing aid in a snow drift is akin to looking for a needle in a haystack!

 Winter has a dress code all its own, especially for hearing aid wearers.
 Protect your ears and hearing aids from cold air by wearing earmuffs, hats, or wrapping a scarf around your head in extreme cold.
 These measures should help protect sensitive ear tissue from shrinking in the cold, potentially causing your hearing aid to feel uncomfortable or even fall out.
 Be sure to check the placement and positioning of your hearing aids after removing your hat, scarf, or earmuffs, as they can dislodge your hearing aids.

 In addition, earmuffs, which cover the entire ear and form a seal to help block potentially damaging noise, can offer as much as 15 to 30 decibel level in noise protection.
 If you experience feedback or whistling while wearing earmuffs or a hat with your hearing aids, temporarily turn the volume down.
 Don’t forget to return them to their normal volume level after you remove your coat and hat.

-Regular cleanings, as described in your hearing aids user’s guide, can help keep your hearing aid in tip-top shape.
-Tubes and domes should be cleaned weekly and replaced every few months, or more often as needed, depending on the amount of wax and other debris your ears produce, and your exposure to moisture and extreme temperature changes.
+Regular cleanings, as described in your hearing aid user manual, can help keep your hearing aid in tip-top shape.
+Tubes and tips should be cleaned weekly and replaced every few months, or more often as needed, depending on the amount of wax and other debris your ears produce, and your exposure to moisture and extreme temperature changes.